Vote

 Voters are required to provide ID at the polling place.
 Missouri House Bill 1878 tightened the ID requirement to vote.

-Voters in past elections were allowed to use a variety of forms of identification, but recently the list of permitted IDs has narrowed.
+Voters in past elections were allowed to use a variety of forms of identification, such as utility bills or student IDs, but recently the list of permitted IDs has narrowed.
 For now, plan to bring either an unexpired Missouri driver’s license or government-issued non-driver ID, U.S. passport, or military ID with you.

 The state of Missouri and all fee offices are required to provide a photo ID at no cost to non-drivers who desire the identification for voting and to help provide any underlying documents needed.
 For current information, visit the Secretary of State website